Home News What are Cat S, Cat N, and Cat B Cars? The Complete 2026 UK Guide to Insurance Write-Off Categories

 Can I drive a Cat B car?

-No. Cat B vehicles cannot go back on the road.
+No. Cat B vehicles cannot go back on the road under any circumstances.
+They can only be sold for parts or dismantling.

 Is a Cat N car just cosmetic damage?

-No. Cat N means the damage is non-structural, but it can still include mechanical, electrical or safety-related faults.
+No. Cat N means the damage is non-structural, but it can still include mechanical, electrical or safety-related faults — including brakes, steering, suspension and driver assistance systems.

 Why do some cars still mention Cat C or Cat D?

-If your car is Cat S, Cat N or Cat B, the most important thing is to market it honestly and to the right buyers.
+If your car is Cat S, Cat N or Cat B, the most important thing is getting it in front of buyers who already understand what those categories mean — and what the car is actually worth.

 Related Articles